Where are you based?

 What are your recording rates?

 Rates depend entirely on the project.
-I have a day rate in my head and work out how long the project is likely to take, then set the price based on that.
-I am very affordable, CONTACT FOR A QUOTE.
+I have a day rate of £150 per day and work out how long the project is likely to take, then set the price based on that.
+CONTACT FOR A QUOTE.

 What strings and skins do you recommend?